dadaddada-hash/bookbottt/README.md

 # BookBot - Text Analysis Bot

+(pls activate the venv and go tho the bookbott folder)

 BookBot is a Python tool that analyzes a `.txt` file and provides insights like text statistics, vocabulary richness, sentiment analysis, and readability scores.

 ## Features